XJTUIMISS/DP-DICE-Bino/README.md

 ### To compile FMS sketch

-Run the following commands in cmd.
+Run the following commands in terminal:

 ```cpp
 cd FMS